Board of Trustees 2016-2017

 Sharon is an expert in account-based marketing and CXO engagement programs.
 She has worked as a consultant to Fortune 500 technology companies, including EMC, IBM, VMware, RSA, Symantec, Cisco, Microsoft, NetApp, VMware, Adobe, Oracle, Sun Microsystems, Siebel Systems and Google.
 In response to an increased focus on CXO engagement and strategic account marketing, Sharon in 2008 founded Boardroom Insiders, a content company that provides the most in-depth executive profiles on the market today.
 Boardroom Insiders customers include Microsoft, IBM, HP, CA, EMC, Vodafone, Cisco, Tableau, Citrix, UPS and USPS.
 In the words of one of her longtime clients, "Sharon is the type of secret weapon that everyone wished they had in their arsenal."
 Born and raised in San Diego, California, Sharon worked as a freelance writer before earning a master's degree combining international relations and business from the University of California, San Diego.
 After moving to San Francisco in 1995 she worked in sales and marketing management for startup companies.
 She still lives in San Francisco with her husband and two boys.

-Susan earned her Bachelor of Business Administration with concentration in Accounting at the College of William and Mary in Virginia and became a Certified Public Accountant in both Virginia and California.
-She has six years of experience in public accounting at Price Waterhouse and nine years at leasing businesses (Polaris Aircraft and Genstar Container) within General Electric Capital Corporation, where she held various positions including Manager of Partnership Accounting, Controller and Financial Systems Implementation Manager.
-Susan has been an active volunteer at her church and her children’s schools, most recently serving as Treasurer for the Ignatian Guild at Saint Ignatius College Preparatory.
+Susan earned her Bachelor of Business Administration, with a concentration in Accounting, at the College of William and Mary in Virginia and became a Certified Public Accountant in both Virginia and California.
+She has six years of experience in public accounting at Price Waterhouse and nine years at leasing businesses (Polaris Aircraft and Genstar Container) within General Electric Capital Corporation, where she held various positions, including Manager of Partnership Accounting, Controller and Financial Systems Implementation Manager.
+Susan has been an active volunteer at her church and her children’s schools, most recently serving as treasurer for the Ignatian Guild at Saint Ignatius College Preparatory.
 Susan and her husband Ron reside in San Francisco and have two children who attend college.

 Susan was born and raised in Bay Shore, NY.
 Susan graduated from LeMoyne College in Syracuse, NY with a BA in English Literature.
 Following college, she worked in the Investment Banking Division at Morgan Stanley & Co. in New York.
-After a move to Boston, Massachusetts in 1994, Susan worked in the development department of the Isabella Stewart Gardner Museum where she worked on the museum’s capital campaign and helped organize corporate constituent and membership events.
+After a move to Boston, Massachusetts, in 1994, Susan worked in the development department of the Isabella Stewart Gardner Museum where she worked on the museum’s capital campaign and helped organize corporate constituent and membership events.
 Susan moved to San Francisco in 1995.
 From 1995 through 1999, she was the director of special events at Hambrecht & Quist, a small boutique investment bank.
 Susan is currently a member of the board of trustees of The Urban School of San Francisco.
-For many years, Susan also served on the parent board at Marin Country Day School in Corte Madera, CA and is a very active volunteer at the school.
-Susan lives in San Francisco with her husband, Chris, and has four elementary school-aged children.
+For many years, Susan also served on the parent board at Marin Country Day School in Corte Madera, CA. Susan lives in San Francisco with her husband, Chris, and has four children.

 Until June of 2012, Will was a teacher at Gateway High School.
-His most recent teaching responsibilities included teaching Environmental Science and sponsoring Team Green.
 Before beginning his teaching career in 2002, he held other positions.
-He was certified flight instructor, he was an attorney in a major San Francisco law firm, he developed alternative energy projects, he worked for an environmental organization as a pilot and later as Executive Director, and he taught solar powered battery recycling to middle school students.
-He currently serves on the board of Interfaith Power and Light.
-In May 2009, the State Board of Education appointed him to the Curriculum Commission.
-In August 2010, he was appointed Chair of the Education and the Environment Initiative Campaign Executive Committee.
+He was a certified flight instructor; an attorney in a major San Francisco law firm; developed alternative energy projects; worked for an environmental organization as a pilot, and later as Executive Director; and he taught solar powered battery recycling to middle school students.
+He founded Ten Strands in 2012 and serves as its Founder President.
+His work focuses on advancing environmental literacy to all students in California.
+He is a member of California’s Science Collaboration Committee and is co-chair of the Environmental Literacy Steering Committee.
 He earned a Juris Doctor from the University of Detroit School of Law in 1980 and a BA in Political Economy from Williams College in 1975.

 Jackie is a Bay Area native and Managing Director of Payments Strategy and Product Development at Charles Schwab & Co. and Charles Schwab Bank.
-Prior to Schwab, Jackie was a consultant with Cambridge Management Consulting where she created and implemented strategic and business process solutions in a variety of industries including financial services, interactive multimedia, oil and gas, apparel, and telecommunications.
+Prior to Schwab, Jackie was a consultant with Cambridge Management Consulting, where she created and implemented strategic and business process solutions in a variety of industries, including financial services, interactive multimedia, oil and gas, apparel, and telecommunications.
 Her educational background includes a BS in Sociology from the University of California at Davis.
 Since 2008, Jackie has organized financial literacy workshops for Gateway High School students.
 She is a member of the San Francisco chapter of the National Charity League.
-Jackie and her husband, Phil Conley, live in San Francisco with their daughter who attends Gateway High School; their son is a Gateway High School graduate who is currently attending Northeastern University.
+Jackie and her husband, Phil Conley, live in San Francisco and are the parents of two Gateway High School graduates who are currently in college.

 Jennifer is a licensed architect who attended graduate school at the University of Virginia and undergraduate at the University of Illinois.
-She lived in New York for 12 years and worked for Richard Meier & Partners and Helfand Architects before starting her own practice.
+She lived in New York for 12 years and worked for Richard Meier & Partners and Helfand Architects before starting her own practice, Jennifer Tulley Architects.
 Her work experience includes residences and offices, as well as museums, churches, university and office buildings.
 She and her husband, Douglas, moved to San Francisco in 2006 and have three children in elementary school.

 Aaron is an alumnus of Gateway High School who graduated with Gateway’s third class in 2004.
-He went on to attend Brown University and earned a Bachelor of Arts degree in Environmental Studies while also serving as dining unit manager for The Gate café, Brown’s largest student run dining unit.
+He went on to attend Brown University and earned a bachelor of arts degree in Environmental Studies while also serving as dining unit manager for The Gate café, Brown’s largest student run dining unit.
 In 2008 Aaron joined DPR Construction, a large commercial contractor based out of Redwood City, CA. As a project engineer at DPR, Aaron works with a variety of clients and design teams to build some of the most notable facilities in the Bay Area, including the new UCSF Medical Center at Mission Bay in San Francisco.
 Aaron now works at Sares-Regis Group of Northern California, a notable developer of residential and commercial properties in the Bay Area.
-Aaron and his high school sweetheart, Yulia, are happily married and have a son, Elijah.
+Aaron and his high school sweetheart, Yulia, are happily married and have a son, Elijah and daughter, Evelyn.

-Julie Wise is a proud parent of a Gateway Middle School 7th grader & chair of the annual auction.
-She has an extensive background in community & philanthropic work dating back over twenty years.
-Most recently Julie was a mentor at Ida B. Wells Continuation High School.
-Prior to that she was president of the PTA at Miraloma Elementary School & co-chair of the annual auction & a key liaison between staff & parents for numerous fundraising & community initiatives.
-In her professional career Julie was the executive chef at Alta Bates Medical Center & Volunteer Coordinator at Project Open Hand.
+Julie Wise is a proud parent of a Gateway High School 10th grader and is chair of the annual auction.
+She has an extensive background in community and philanthropic work, dating back over twenty years.
+Most recently, Julie was a mentor at Ida B. Wells Continuation High School.
+Prior to that, she was president of the PTA at Miraloma Elementary School and co-chair of the annual auction and a key liaison between staff and parents for numerous fundraising and community initiatives.
+In her professional career, Julie was the executive chef at Alta Bates Medical Center and Volunteer Coordinator at Project Open Hand.

 Catherine Cockrum Dean

 Lisille is one of Gateway's founders and the founding board chair.
-After seeing Gateway through its 10th anniversary year, Lisille moved to emeritus status.
-She has also served as a member of the board of trustees of the Headlands Center for the Arts, the Oxbow School, and the San Francisco Education Fund.
+After seeing Gateway through its tenth anniversary year, Lisille moved to emeritus status.
+She has also served as a member of the Board of Trustees of the Headlands Center for the Arts, the Oxbow School and the San Francisco Education Fund.
 She has served on advisory committees for the Schools of the Sacred Heart and the Charles Armstrong School.
 Currently, Lisille consults with and oversees the daily operation of the Art4Moore Fund, a small fund that gives grants for art supplies and instruction to students of all ages.
-Lisille and her husband moved to California in 1982 as owner/operators of Mount Veeder Winery in Napa, CA, where they lived for 10 years.
+Lisille and her husband moved to California in 1982 as owner/operators of Mount Veeder Winery in Napa, CA, where they lived for ten years.
 They have two grown children.

-Peter was the founding principal of Gateway and served as its Executive Director until 2007.
-Peter then became Chief of Staff, and for six months the interim Chief Executive Officer, of the California Charter Schools Association.
+Peter was the founding principal of Gateway and served as its executive director until 2007.
+Peter then became chief of staff, and for six months the interim chief executive officer, of the California Charter Schools Association.
 In 2010 he moved to Rwanda to be the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students.
-He is now based in Seattle as the Executive Director of Rwanda Girls Initiative, the 501 (c)(3) that supports the school.
+He is now based in Seattle as the executive director of Rwanda Girls Initiative, the 501 (c)(3) that supports the school.
 Prior to becoming Gateway's principal in 1998, Peter was the headmaster of Cate School in Santa Barbara, and he taught history for 18 years at Fountain Valley School in Colorado Springs.
 Peter graduated from Williams College with a degree in art history, has a M.Ed. from Boston State College, and has done advanced study at the University of Colorado and the Harvard Graduate School of Education.
 Peter is the father of two daughters--Amy who was with him in Rwanda for two years as the university counselor and now lives in Boston, and Elyssa who lives in San Francisco with her husband and son (making Peter a very proud grandpa!).
 Peter was recently married to Brigitte Uwantege from Rwanda.